Why we keep going back to Bermuda

 5 things you shouldn’t miss in Chicago

-I haven’t been to Chicago myself but I do have it on good authority that it’s a great city to visit.
-So, with an assist from Katy, here are 5 things worth the flight to Chicago: Continue reading “5 things you shouldn’t miss in Chicago”
+I haven't been to Chicago myself but I do have it on good authority that it's a great city to visit.
+So, with an assist from Katy, here are 5 things worth the flight to Chicago: 1) Architectural Boat Cruise This river cruise takes you past buildings by world-famous architects including Mies van der Rohe, Helmut...
+Continue Reading →

 How Porter Airlines drove my mother-in-law to tears.